 4.2.1.
-The ideal ballooning mode (IBM).
-The KBM instability is often associated with the MHD IBM in the limit of $n \rightarrow \infty$, which is derived from ideal MHD and thereby neglecting kinetic effects such as the finite Larmor radius and the effect of trapped particles.
-Despite making considerable simplifications to the physics, the IBM still describes the basic physics of the pure KBM instability; a competition between the stabilising effect of magnetic field line bending and the destabilising effect of a plasma pressure gradient combined with 'bad' magnetic curvature.
-Moreover, IBM stability is much more easily assessed for a given plasma, and is sometimes used as a proxy for KBM stability in models such as the predictive pedestal model EPED (see e.g. [39]) and a good correlation is generally found in the pedestal of conventional tokamaks between the region where KBMs dominate and the region that is unstable to $n \rightarrow \infty$ IBMs (see e.g. [12, 34] and discussion therein).
+The Ideal Ballooning Mode The KBM instability is often associated with the MHD ideal ballooning mode (IBM) in the limit of $n \to \infty$, which is derived from ideal MHD and thereby neglecting kinetic effects such as the finite Larmor radius and the effect of trapped particles.
+Despite making considerable simplifications to the physics, the IBM still describes the basic physics of the pure KBM instability; a competition between the stabilising effect of magnetic field line bending and the destabilising effect of a plasma pressure gradient combined with "bad" magnetic curvature.
+Moreover, IBM stability is much more easily assessed for a given plasma, and is sometimes used as a proxy for KBM stability in models such as the predictive pedestal model EPED (see e.g., [38]) and a good correlation is generally found in the pedestal of conventional tokamaks between the region where KBMs dominate and the region that is unstable to $n \to \infty$ ideal ballooning modes (see e.g., [11,33] and discussion therein).